chyves/chyves/UPGRADING.md

-In the future this document will indicated changes that need to be made in order to upgrade from one version to the next.
-This document is a matter of reference as the process of upgrading has been automated with `chyves-upgrade` contained in the chyves-utils sub-project.
-While we try to mitigate the need for such a document through planning but this can not always be the case.
+This document tracks changes that are made in order to ensure dataset and guests contain the latest structure and syntax.
+This document is a matter of reference as the process of upgrading has been automated with `chyves dataset <pool> upgrade` and `chyves <guest> upgrade`.
+While we try to mitigate the need for such a document through planning, this can not always be the case.
 This can be especially true with new features.

+20160821
+ - Public released versions:
+  - chyves version: 0.1.0
+  - Dataset version: 0004
+  - chyves guest version: 0200